dvgrn/b3s23life_old/four-glider-collisions/readme.md

 It displays results in a rectangle instead of a single, often very long, horizontal line.

 See for example results for a search on b2o$o2bo$b2o5$2o$2o! .

+The subset of 4G collisions included in the database is very far from being an exhaustive enumeration.